 The conditional interrupt is enabled when the corresponding bit positions of the command (13-10) are set to a 1.
-Then, when the condition for interrupt is met, the INTRO line will go high signifying that the condition specified has occurred.
-If I3-I0 are all set to zero (HEX D0), no interrupt will occur but any command presently under execution will be immediately terminated.
-When using the immediate interrupt condition (13 = 1) an interrupt will be immediately generated and the current command terminated.
-Reading the status or writing to the command register will not automatically clear the interrupt.
-The HEX D0 is the only command that will enable the immediate interrupt (HEX D8) to clear on a subsequent load command register or read status register operation.
-Follow a HEX D8 with D0 command.
+When the condition for interrupt is met the INTRQ line goes high signifying that the condition specified has occurred.
+If I3-I0 are all set to zero (Hex D0), no interrupt occurs but any command presently under execution is immediately terminated.
+When using the immediate interrupt condition ( $l_3 = 1$ ) an interrupt is immediately generated and the current command terminated.
+Reading the status or writing to the Command Register does not automatically clear the interrupt.
+The Hex D0 is the only command that enables the immediate interrupt (Hex D8) to clear on a subsequent load Command Register or Read Status Register operation.
+Follow a Hex D8 with D0 command.

-Wait 16 micro sec (double density) or 32 micro sec (single density) before issuing a new command after issuing a forced interrupt.
-Loading a new command sooner than this will nullify the forced interrupt.
+Wait 16 μsec (double density) or 32 μsec (single density) before issuing a new command after issuing a forced interrupt.
+Loading a new command sooner than this nullifies the forced interrupt.

 Forced interrupt stops any command at the end of an internal micro-instruction and generates INTRQ when the specified condition is met.
-Forced interrupt will wait until ALU operations in progress are complete (CRC calculations, compares, etc.).
+Forced interrupt waits until ALU operations in progress are complete (CRC calculations, compares, etc.).